 Individuals managing a substance or alcohol addiction face challenges every day when it comes to maintaining their recovery.
 Many of the principles of recovery depend on physical interactions with mentors, health care providers, friends, support groups and other networks.
-As the COVID-19 pandemic continues to limit physical interactions in many places across the country, people struggling with addiction should seek alternatives to help maintain their recovery
+As the COVID-19 pandemic continues to limit physical interactions in many places across the country, people struggling with addiction should seek alternatives to help maintain their addiction recovery.

 Here are six tips for maintaining recovery during the coronavirus pandemic.